Brooklyn's Baseball Prehistory

 In 1865, however, the Eckfords played their most famous, or rather infamous, game.
 Three members of the highly rated New York Mutual team, including ex-Eckford shortstop Tom Devyr, were offered a total of $100 by gamblers to throw the game.
 The Eckford Club took advantage of constant errors and passed balls, winning a ridiculously easy victory 23-11.
 A long history of baseball corruption, leading eventually to the 1919 Black Sox scandal, had begun.

 When the NABBP gave way to the professional National Association in 1871, the Eckford Club was offered a place, but balked at the $10 fee.
 They did pay their players and play a schedule as if they belonged to the Association, eventually forwarding the fee in August.
 But by then it was too late for their record to count officially.
 In 1872, the Eckfords properly joined, playing an incomplete schedule and finishing 3-26.
 Being a co-operative club (sharing gate receipts) rather than a fully professional one, the Eckfords had great difficulty in holding onto their best players.
-After 1872, the Eckford Club of Brooklyn disappeared from view.
+After 1872, the Eckford Club of Brooklyn disappeared from view as a base ball concern, but as a social club it would last into the 1960s.

 * The Eckford Base Ball Club should not be confused with the Henry Eckford Base Ball Club, also from Greenpoint.